mmelisa2/ynov-java-2025/README.md

 - `plate` (String)
 - `brand` (String or Brand enum if you want to create it)
 - `model` (String)
-- `type` (CarType)
+- `type` (VehicleType)
 - `year` (int)

-### 3. Car, Truck, Van, SportCar, Sedan, SUV Classes
+### 3. Truck, Van, SportCar, Sedan, SUV Classes

-Create classes that extend the `Vehicle` class for each type of vehicle.
+Create classes that extends the `Vehicle` class for each type of vehicle.
 You should call a super constructor with the attributes of the vehicle.

 ### 4. Rentable Interface